snorkel-team/website/_use_cases/01_spam_tutorial.md

-The class distribution varies slightly from class to class, but all are approximately class-balanced.
+The class distribution varies slightly between `SPAM` and `HAM`, but they're approximately class-balanced.
 You can verify this by looking at the `dev` set labels.